 iTunes Freezes When iPhone is Connected

-One of the common reasons on iTunes freezes when connecting iPhone may be the Automatic Sync.
+One of the common reasons on iTunes freezes when connecting to iPhone may be the Automatic Sync.
 To disable automatic sync Open iTunes but don’t connect your iPhone.

 Choose ‘Edit’ from the drop-down in the upper-left corner of the iTunes application window and choose ‘Preferences’.
 A dialog box will appear, choose the ‘Devices’ tab and then check the box on the left of ‘Prevent iPods, iPhones, and iPads from syncing automatically’.
 Press ‘OK’.
 Connect your devices and see if iTunes still freezes.

 Another solution to get rid of this issue is to check the USB cable that you are using to make the connection.
-This is important as an issue with the wire which doesn’t let a proper connection to take place may also result in iTunes being frozen.
+This is important as an issue with the wire which doesn’t let a proper connection take place may also result in iTunes being frozen.
 As loose or broken USB wire can restrict the communication between the iOS device and iTunes.
-Not only that, you also need to see if the USB port is working alright by inserting other drivers in order to check if the problem is in the wire or the port which as well results in iTunes not working properly.
+Not only that, but you also need to see if the USB port is working alright by inserting other drivers in order to check if the problem is in the wire or the port which as well results in iTunes not working properly.

 iTunes Not Syncing Music/Photos with iPhone

 If the computer you’re using is not authorized, you will fail to sync music, photos, or other files from iTunes to your iPhone.
-You can authorize your computer following the steps below.
+You can authorize your computer by following the steps below.

 - On Windows: Open iTunes and go to Account > Authorizations > Authorize This Computer from the menu bar.
 Enter your password and then click Authorize.